wssci/spring-2020-meeting/program.md

 {% else %}
 #### Technical Program

+##### March 20
+Conference Registration opens in the afternoon.
 ##### March 21
 The technical program will be a full day on Monday, concluding in an evening reception.
 ##### March 22
-The technical program will be a full day on Tuesday.
+The technical program will be a half day, ending no later that 1pm.

 ##### Technical Program
-A draft of the technical program will be posted on 25 February 2022.
+A draft of the technical program will be posted on or around February 25, 2022.

 {% endif %}